SUBSTANCE USE AND CO-OCCURRING DISORDER

 HATHAWAY’S PHILOSOPHY, LICENSURE AND ACCREDITATION

-Hathaway Recovery Center is a medical detox and residential inpatient treatment program for men and women, specializing in patients with co-occurring and biopsychosocial disorders.
+Hathaway Recovery Center is a supervised detox and residential inpatient treatment program for men and women, specializing in patients with co-occurring and biopsychosocial disorders.
 We offer a safe and nurturing environment where patients can begin their journey of recovery.
 As pioneers in the integrated residential inpatient treatment sector, we provide specialized treatment for a wide range of addiction and mental health conditions, always on a one-to-one basis.

 Hathaway Recovery Center is compliance with the licensure of California Code of Regulations, Title 9, Chapter 5, and has earned, the esteemed, Joint Commission Accreditation.
 Hathaway offers sub-acute detoxification level of care and residential inpatient level of care as defined by the American Society of Addiction Medicine.
 Hathaway Recovery Center relies upon evidence-based practices to assist and support our patients.